bobosola/HTMLtoRSS/README.md

 # HTML to RSS

-This is a command line application to create an RSS feed item from a local static HTML page and insert it into your RSS.xml file.
+This is a command line application to create an RSS feed item from a local static HTML page and insert it into an RSS.xml file.
 It is designed for occasional bloggers who still use static HTML pages and who wish to add an RSS feed top their site.
-There is also a minimal demo RSS.xml file with instructions below for setting up an RSS feed from scratch.
+There is also a demo RSS.xml file with instructions below for setting up an RSS feed from scratch.

 The application does the following:
 * grabs all the text inside a nominated element
 * optionally ignores a number of lines to allow for the removal of unwanted headings etc.
 * converts all `href`, `src`, and `srcset` attributes to absolute URLs so that they will work in an external feed reader
 * removes all extraneous white space used for formatting
-* copies the result into your `rss.xml` file as a new feed item
+* copies the result into the RSS.xml file as a new feed item with the date and time set to the time of insertion

-The following three constants must be set in `src/main.rs`:
-* `BASE_URL` - the URL for converting relative paths to full URLs
-* `CONTENT_ELEMENT` - the element which contains the content you wish to export to RSS
-* `LINES_TO_CUT` - the number of lines to ignore from the start of the chosen element

 ## Output